BestCoffeeMakersInfo☕️

 No doubt, one thing that makes this unit popular is the array of colors available.
 There’s one to match the fussiest of kitchen decor.

-Since I started this review the color selection and availability has changed a little…(remember, that was back in 2015) there are also a few “designer colors” that have come out in the batch too 🙂, and the new color series includes Oasis (a pretty pale misty green – love it!), Plum Gray and Peacock Blue.
-My apologies as when I started working on this article the “new” colors had not come out yet.
-In the pictures here, you’re seeing Strawberry Red, Turquoise, Purple and Black.
+Since I started this review, the color selection and availability have changed a little…(remember, that was back in 2015).
+There are also a few “designer colors” that have come out in the batch, too 🙂, and the new color series includes Oasis (a pretty pale misty green – love it!), Plum Gray and Peacock Blue.
+My apologies, as when I started working on this article, the “new” colors had not come out yet.
+In the pictures here, you see Strawberry Red, Turquoise, Purple and Black.

-Some consumers expressed concern over the colors being different from what they saw on screen (due to computer monitors having discrepancies) Sandy Pearl is more like a tan than a true white and Peacock Blue is a very bold teal color and a good bit deeper than the Turquoise if that helps.
+Some consumers expressed concern over the colors being different from what they saw on the screen (due to computer monitors’ discrepancies).
+Sandy Pearl is more like a tan than a true white, and Peacock Blue is a bold teal color and a bit deeper than the Turquoise if that helps.

 You can make it any color, as long as it comes in black -Henry Ford